Dr Miranda Lee Rose

 Area of study

 Associate Professor Rose is currently the Acting Associate Pro Vice Chancellor-Research in the College of Science, Health and Engineering.
 She is a Principal Research Fellow in the School of Allied Health and a member of the Living with Disability Research Centre (http://www.latrobe.edu.au/lids).
 Miranda leads a team of investigators on "COMPARE", (http://www.latrobe.edu.au/school-allied-health/research/compare) a national randomised controlled trial investigating the efficacy of constraint induced and multi-modality aphasia therapies, funded by the National Health Medical Research Council.
-Miranda directs a team investigating the efficacy and proliferation of high quality community aphasia groups (http://www.aphasia.community) funded through an Australian Research Council Future Fellowship.
-Miranda is director of the La Trobe Aphasia Lab (http://www.latrobe.edu.au/aphasia-lab) and supervises higher degree students in the areas of aphasia and communication disability.
+She is a Chief Investigator on the ASK Trial (http://www.latrobe.edu.au/aphasia-lab/projects/ask-trial) funded by the NHMRC that is investigating the effetcs of an ealry intervention to prevent depression and enhance quality of life in people with aphasia after stroke.
+Miranda directs a team exploring the efficacy and proliferation of high quality community aphasia groups in Australia (http://www.aphasia.community) funded through an Australian Research Council Future Fellowship.
+Miranda is director of the La Trobe Aphasia Lab (http://www.latrobe.edu.au/aphasia-lab) and supervises higher degree students in the areas of aphasia rehabilitation and communication disability.

 - Communication Disability